-A lot of airports will require you to take your cat out of their carrier and be held in your arms while you walk through a metal detector.
+A lot of airports will require you to take your cat out of their carrier and hold them in your arms while you walk through a metal detector.
 Make sure that you have your cat on a harness or leash in case they get frightened during this procedure.

 You should also remove their collar if it has any metal on it, since this will go off during the scan.
 Keep the collar in their carrier or in your luggage, ensuring it’s safe.
 You can usually put it right back on your cat after they’ve gone through security.

 How Much Does it Cost to Travel with a Cat on a Plane?